damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Diversity: The community consists of people from all over the world, with different backgrounds and opinions.
 Make everyone feel welcome.
 Work to increase the participation of underrepresented minorities and nationalities in our community and company.
-An example is our sponsorship of [RailsGirls NL](http://railsgirls.nl/) and Poland.
+An example is our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/).
-It seems harder to get sponsors for coding diversity events in Europe than in the US so if you organize one please email community@gitlab.com to give us a chance to sponsor them.
 1. Quirkiness: Unexpected and unconventional things make life more interesting.
 Celebrate and encourage quirky gifts, habits, behavior, and points of view.
 An example is our [team call](https://about.gitlab.com/handbook/#team-call) where we spend most